Matrix Infinitely Divisible Series: Tail Inequalities and Their Applications: Conclusion

 Since the function $B(s)$ does not bound $Q(s)$ from below sufficiently tightly ({\it cf.} Fig. \ref{fig:compare}), we develop a new lower-bound function $H_P(s)$ to bound $Q(s)$ from below on a bounded domain $s\in(0,c]$, where the partition $P = \{S_0,S_1,\cdots,S_N\}$ is an ordered sequence such that $1=S_0<S_1<\cdots<S_N=c$ for any given $c\in(1,+\infty)$.
 Although $H_P(s)$ is a piecewise function, its computational cost is low because all sub-functions of $H_P(s)$ are uniformly expressed in the form $\beta_0\cdot s^\tau_n$, where $\beta_0 = 2\log 2-1$ and $\tau_n = \tau(\beta_0,S_n)$ ($n=1,2,\cdots,N$).
 Based on $H_P(s)$, we obtain another tail inequality for matrix i.d. series that is tighter than the Bernstein-type result given in \eqref{eq:tail3} when $\frac{Rt}{\rho(\sigma^2+V)}>0.8831$ and provides a tighter upper bound on $\lambda_{\max}\big(\sum_k \xi_k {\bf A}_k\big)$ when the matrix dimension $d$ is high.
 Our results concerning the functions $Q(s)$ and $H_P(s)$ are also applicable for any Bennett-type concentration inequality that involves the function $Q(s)$.

 In addition, we study the application of random i.d. series in several optimization problems including 1) the safe tractable approximation of chance constrained linear matrix inequalities, and 2) the quality of the semidefinite relaxation of a general non-convex quadratic optimization problem with orthogonality constraints, which covers two well-studied optimization problems as special cases: the Procrustes problem and the quadratic assignment problem.
 These two problems have been extensively studied in \cite{nemirovski2007sums,so2011moment} under the assumption that $\{\xi_k\}$ are sub-Gaussian, whereas in reality this assumption will not always be satisfied.
-We are able to extend the feasibility of the findings in \cite{nemirovski2007sums,so2011moment} to the case in which $\{\xi_k\}$ are i.d.~distributions.
+We are able to extend the feasibility of the findings in \cite{nemirovski2007sums,so2011moment} to the case in which $\{\xi_k\}$ are i.d.~distributions. {Furthermore, we showed that if a measurement matrix in compressed sensing is constructed from generalized gamma convolution (GGC) distributions, then it satisfied restricted isometry property with high probability. }

+In order to achieve the tail results with well-defined forms [{\it e.g.} \eqref{eq:tail1} and \eqref{eq:tail2}], two conditions are imposed: one is that $M>0$ in Lemma \ref{lem:id.mgf} and the other is the L\'evy measure has a bounded support in Corollary \ref{cor:tail1}.
+The price we pay to obtain such results is to exclude some distributions from them, {\it e.g.,} heavy-tailed distributions.
+In the future work, we will consider the milder conditions to improve the generality of our results.

-Since the tail inequalities considered in this paper depend on the matrix dimension, they will become loose in the high-dimensional case \citep{tropp2015introduction}.
-Similar to the results obtained in existing works, these inequalities can be improved by introducing the concept of effective dimension \citep{minsker2017on} or intrinsic dimension \citep{hsu2012tail}.
+Since the tail inequalities considered in this paper depend on the matrix dimension, they will become loose in the high-dimensional case \cite{tropp2015introduction}.
+Similar to the results obtained in existing works, these inequalities can be improved by introducing the concept of effective dimension \cite{minsker2017on} or intrinsic dimension \cite{hsu2012tail}.
 In our future work, we will also consider the extension of these results to the infinite-dimensional case.

 \appendices